Hokof/CrackDetection/README.md

 # CrackDetection
-The code is written in MATLAB, and a simple road surface crack marking is implemented.
+The code is written in MATLAB, and a simple program about road surface crack marking is implemented.